EUDAT-Training/B2SHARE-Training/deploy/11_Metadata_schemas.md

 All commands below are using the [b2share tool](A_b2share_Tool_Reference.md#general-syntax) after successfully [entering](08_Configuration.md#entering-the-docker-container-environment) the B2SHARE Docker container.

 ## Metadata schema structure
-In B2SHARE the concept of a metadata schema is the bundling of one or more metadata blocks that contain definitions for one or more metadata fields.
+In B2SHARE the concept of a metadata schema is the bundling of one or more metadata block schemas that contain definitions for one or more metadata fields.
 Each metadata field can be used to annotate a given record and its data according to specific type and formatting rules.

 By default, a metadata schema contains the root schema block that defines the basic metadata fields based on the DataCite metadata schema definition.
 Every record in B2SHARE always adheres to this default schema, and optionally to the added block schemas specified by a community.
 The EUDAT community in B2SHARE only contains this default root schema block.